blockscout/blockscout-rs/blockscout-ens/README.md

 This project provides indexed data of domain name service for blockscout instances.

-Here is brief overview of the project stucture:
+Here is brief overview of the project structure:

 ![bens-structure](images/bens.drawio.svg)